 - Install Google Analytics: By having Google Analytics installed on your blog, you can have the data potential buyers need to determine if they want to purchase it.
 We discuss the data you need in the next step.
 For now, just make sure to install it correctly.

 - Get up-to-speed on search engine optimization (SEO): Blog buyers prefer to purchase sites that get 50% or more of its traffic from search engines rather than just through social media.
 Unless of course, you’re selling the social media accounts to go with the blog.
-Learn about SEO and how to do keyword research.

 - Remove personal branding: Someone else doesn’t want to buy a blog filled with your own personal stories and pictures because it’s hard to transfer a personal brand.
 On that same note, remove content you’re not comfortable someone else having full rights to.